Gooty: Geography

 Gooty is located at 15.12°N 77.63°E, at a distance of 52 km from Anantapur.
 It has an average elevation of 345 metres (1131 feet).

-Earlier, Gooty was under the Vijayanagara Empire, later they abandoned Gooty Fort, Maratas took over fort they ruled through sandoor Gorpades till British left India.
+Earlier, Gooty was under the Vijayanagara Empire, later they abandoned Gooty Fort, Marathas took over fort they ruled through sandoor Gorpades till British left India.

 History

 Eight inscriptions have been found on the rocks close to the Narasimha temple located within the fort premises.
 These inscriptions are seriously damaged, but appear to be from the reign of the Western Chalukya king Vikramaditya VI (r. c.
 1076–1126 CE).
 The earliest of the existing fortifications and other structures can be dated to the late Chalukya period.

 The fort later came under the control of the Vijayanagara Empire.
 During the reign of Venkata II (r. c.
 1584–1614), the Vijayanagara lost the fort to the Qutb Shahi dynasty.
 The Mughals appear to have controlled the fort after their conquest of the Qutb Shahi capital Golconda.
 Around 1746 CE, the Maratha general Murari Rao captured the fort, and made it his permanent residence eight years later.
 He repaired the fort, and commissioned the stucco ornamentation of the small gateways.

 In 1775 CE, the Mysore ruler Hyder Ali attacked and besieged the fort.
 After two months, Murari Rao was forced to surrender, as he ran out of water supplies.
 The fort later came under the control of the East India Company.
 Its administrator Thomas Munro was buried at the cemetery located at the foothill.